-Hudson County Community College's Restart Plan was developed by the Return to Campus Task Force with input from the college community.
 HCCC's Restart Plan was developed in alignment with the template and guidelines provided by the Office of the Secretary of Higher Education and adheres to all CDC requirements, recommendations, and guidelines.

 Safety during a pandemic is a collective responsibility.
-The ability of Hudson County Community College to thrive during the current COVID-19 pandemic is contingent upon a shared understanding that we each have a role in taking steps that promote not only our own health but the health of the other individuals with whom we share our campus.
+The ability of HCCC to thrive during the current COVID-19 pandemic is contingent upon a shared understanding that we each have a role in taking steps that promote not only our own health but the health of the other individuals with whom we share our campus.

-In continuation of this important community goal, and in accordance with guidance from the CDC, Hudson County Community College requires that all students, faculty, staff, and visitors to our campuses abide by the rules and regulations set forth:
+In continuation of this important community goal, and in accordance with guidance from the CDC, HCCC requires that all students, faculty, staff, and visitors to our campuses abide by the rules and regulations set forth:

-- Participate in HCCC's health screening protocol by completing the survey and having your temperature assessed when entering HCCC's buildings; - Stay home and participate in teaching, learning, and working remotely if you do not feel well or have circumstances that prevent you from being on campus; - Wear a mask in all HCCC spaces; - Adhere to social distancing guidelines by maintaining a distance of at least 6 feet between yourself and others; - Adhere to all capacity limitations in classrooms, offices, restrooms, and elevators; - Follow one-way directions for all entrances, exits, and stairwells; - Wash or sanitize your hands frequently; - Sneeze and cough into your elbow.
+- Stay home and participate in teaching, learning, and working remotely if you do not feel well or have circumstances that prevent you from being on campus;

+- Wear a mask in all HCCC spaces;

+- Wash or sanitize your hands frequently;

+- Sneeze and cough into your elbow.